mitjafelicijan/dukebot/README.md

 With repo comes a helper CLI utility `wrench.py` that has couple of options to index etc. New things will be added to this.

-> You will still need to go through Provision part of this tutorial and
+> You will still need to go through Local development part of this tutorial and
 > install all dependencies.

 ```sh